Support for State Laws and Initiatives

-FAIR Health has assisted a number of states to develop and update their workers’ compensation fee schedules, including Colorado, Georgia, Kentucky, Louisiana, Mississippi, North Dakota, Oklahoma, South Carolina and Tennessee.
-FAIR Health data also have been used for workers’ compensation programs in Alaska, Arizona, Pennsylvania and Wisconsin.
+FAIR Health has assisted a number of states to develop and update their workers’ compensation fee schedules, including Arizona, Colorado, Georgia, Kentucky, Mississippi, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina and Tennessee.
+FAIR Health data also have been used for workers’ compensation programs in Alaska, Pennsylvania and Wisconsin..

 Additional state uses of FAIR Health data and reliance on FAIR Health expertise include:

 - Out-of-network claims pricing under the state health insurance plan (Alaska);